shrirang3/Research-Paper-Summarization-Multi-Agent-System/readme.md

 # Research Paper Summarization Multi Agent System 📝🚀

 This multi-agent system is an intelligent multi-agent system designed to automate the end-to-end summarization of research papers into engaging audio podcast summaries.
 It allows users to input academic papers via direct PDF upload, URL, or keyword-based ArXiv search.
 The system leverages state-of-the-art NLP models for document understanding, semantic chunking, and summarization.
 It then uses text-to-speech (TTS) technology to convert the textual summary into a clear, human-like audio narration.

+🖼️ **Results and UI screenshots** can be found in output folder.

 ## 🔑 Features